Social Icons

 Directed by Benny Chan and Jackie Chan

-It starts somewhere in South Africa, a multinational military unit kidnaps several scientists working on a newly discovered material from a meteorite.
+It starts somewhere in South Africa, where a multinational military unit kidnaps several scientists working on a newly discovered material from a meteorite.
 Among the military unit is a Hong Kong national (Jackie Chan).

-After probably weeks of recovery from his wounds he spots a team of rally cars racing through the desert.
+After probably weeks of recovery from his wounds, he spots a team of rally cars racing through the desert.
 He sees that as an opportunity to get back to the city.

 0 comments: